Borough Council election results

 - Woodcote ward by-election - 17 March 2005

-County council elections are held every four years to elect councillors to represent Epsom & Ewell within Surrey County Council.
-The next election is due to be held on 4 May 2017.
+County Council elections are held every four years to elect councillors to represent Epsom & Ewell within Surrey County Council.
+The next election is due to be held in May 2021.

 - Information about the county division review

 - Map of Epsom and Ewell electoral divisions - February 2013

 - Current county councillors

 - Epsom West division by-election - 19 November 2015